TejeshcodesAURA/TejeshcodesAURA/README.md

 👋 Hi, I'm @TejeshcodesAURA, a computer science student passionate about exploring innovative solutions.
-- 👀 I'm interested in algorithms, artificial intelligence, and software development.
+- 👀 I'm interested in algorithms and software development.
 - 🌱 I'm currently Working on Frontend development.
 - 💞️ I'm looking to collaborate on exciting coding projects that challenge and inspire.
 - 📫 How to reach me: Connect with me on GitHub or drop me a message via email at ktejeshnaidu@gmail.com